MMqd/tetris/README.md

 # Introduction
-A simple terminal Tetris game, with a look inspired by bastet.
+A simple linux terminal Tetris game, with a look inspired by bastet.

 This was my first terminal program on linux.
 I found many basic terminal tasks difficult while working on it, and made this basic game/demo to demonstrate how to interact with the terminal on linux.
 It also serves as a reference on how to interact with the terminal without **ncurses**.